crossplane/docs/content/master/concepts/compositions.md

 ## Composition validation

-When creating a Composition Crossplane automatically validates specific parameters in the Composition.
+When creating a Composition, Crossplane automatically validates its integrity, checking that the Composition is well formed, for example:

 * All resources either use a `name` or don't.
 Compositions can't use both named and unnamed resources.